SpinlockLabs/mac.dart/README.md

 ## Features

+- Easy to use
-- Dictation
+- Dictation (Speech Recognition and TTS)
-- Application Interaction
+- Application Interaction (High Level API for working with applications)
-- Scripting
+- Scripting Helpers
 - System Information
 - User Interface